vishalnandanwar/Machine_Learnings/README.md

-# This repository contains excercise code for Machine Learnings
+# This repository contains exercise code for Machine Learnings
+# This also contains few scripts wrote as exercise